 Issue: Any disruption or delay on a claim causes undue hardship for veterans and their beneficiaries.
-It is imperative that VVA assure continuity between accredited service representatives and the veteran at all times.
+It is imperative that VVA always assure continuity between accredited service representatives and the veteran.

 Background: VVA's goal is to maintain the continuity of direct services to veterans, which was adversely affected by the staff cutbacks in October 1996.